 You have a photoshoot or video production coming up and it’s your first time in front of a camera.
 What do you wear?
 Dressing for an on-camera appearance can be tricky.
 Camera sensors work differently from the human eye; what works well in-person for makeup or clothing color might look disastrous on screen.

 Here are a few tips to look your best for your big moment.
-(Scroll to the bottom to skip the text and watch the video!)

 - Avoid wearing extreme colors such as white, black and red.
 They make it hard for the camera to balance exposure.
 Contrary to what you may think, black won’t make you look slimmer on camera; the lack of contrast will make it hard for the camera to pick up where your arms end and your torso begins, potentially making you look wider.